HATRED AND ITS EFFECTS

 Hatred is one way to forcefully separate yourself from others, or from ideas and concepts that one wishes to separate from.

-Another way to say this is that if one is not properly attached to or clearly dependent upon and in touch with the Creator or Source, one will tend to go back and forth attaching and running away from other people, money, things, and situations.
+Another way to say this is that if one is not properly attached to or clearly dependent upon and in touch with the Creator or Source, one will tend to go back and forth attaching and running away from other people, objects, and situations.

-In other words, hating someone or something is a quick way to detach, so seemingly so – to erect a boundary for yourself from others or from a situation.
+In other words, hating someone or something is a quick way to detach, or seemingly so – to erect a boundary for yourself from others or from a situation.

 Also, the deeper one feels, the more difficult it can be to establish good boundaries, and therefore the more likely one may go into hatred.
 Perhaps this is why some women become hateful, as they often feel more deeply than many men.
 However, this is a generalization that is not true for all, certainly.